BlueWatson/ckb-sdk-kotlin/README.md

 val address = utils.generateFromPublicKey(publicKey)
 ```

+## Development

+The SDK use [ktlint](https://github.com/pinterest/ktlint) to make code more clean and tidy.

 ## License

 The SDK is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).